-In my more three decades speaking and leading workshops on impostor syndrome, I’ve spoken to an estimated 100,000 people.
+In my more than three decades of speaking and leading workshops on Impostor Syndrome, I’ve spoken to an estimated 500,000 people.

 Up until just a few years ago, I always ended my talks by giving audiences a list of ten ways to combat impostor syndrome.

-Audience evaluations were overwhelming positive.
+Audience evaluations were overwhelmingly positive.
 The one criticism?
 “I wish she’d given us more solutions.”

-Or during the Q&A someone would come up to the mike and say, “This was great… but do you have any other solutions?”
+Or during the Q&A someone would come up to the mic and say, “This was great… but do you have any other solutions?”

 My response was always, “Of the 10 things I just gave you, what have you tried so far?”

-To which they’d invariably reply, “Well nothing – I just wondered if there anything else we can do?”
+To which they’d invariably reply, “Well, nothing – I just wondered if there’s anything else we can do?”

 Then one day it hit me.

-What people want is to walk in the room feeling like an impostor and to walk out of the room not feeling like impostor.
+What people want is to walk into the room feeling like an impostor and to walk out of the room not feeling like an impostor.

 And because impostor feelings are indeed the last to change, today I make sure everyone understands that…

-I’m often asked though about my original ten steps.
+However, over the years people have asked about my original ten steps.
 So, here you go!

 - Break the silence.
 Shame keeps a lot of people from “fessing up” about their fraudulent feelings.
 Knowing there’s a name for these feelings and that you are not alone can be tremendously freeing.